denisbider/Atomic/README.md

 ## Is there more of Atomic that's not published?

 Yes.
-There is Integral.
+Among other things, there's Integral.
 It's a high-performance C++ web server, email server, content management system, online forum, activation system and maybe even a case management system (if I finish that).

 Integral may be published if or when I think it's time.
 If it's published, it might be as open source or commercial software or a combination.
 This might be influenced by how direly I want cash and users, and how much time I want to dedicate to that.